loldot/mocknes/README.md

-# mocknes
+# Mocknes
-## A naive library for stub implementations in dotnet 🕶️
+A naive library for stub implementations in dotnet 🕶️

 ## Example
 ```c#